negrinho/sane_tikz/tutorial.md

 ```

 Highlight the node that you care about by changing the TikZ formatting string for it.
-(Kind of low-level, but can be done).
+(Kind of low-level, but can be done by accessing directly the dictionary representations of the basic visual elements).
 ```
 nodes[-3][0]["tikz_str"] = fmt.combine_tikz_strs(
    [nodes[-3][0]["tikz_str"],